 The following video presents 18 Common Mistakes that you can correct.
 But correction first needs awareness, so take that first step to become a great leader.

 Do you see new initiatives as a burden, rarely volunteer, and fear being overwhelmed?
 One leader was described as having ability to “suck all the energy out of any room.”

-One easy way to create a solution - smile more often.
-Think about it - smiles add energy, even when you are not bouncy and bubbly.
+An easy way to create a solution - smile more often.
+Think about it - smiles add energy, even when you aren't bouncy and bubbly.
 You can also, stand with good posture and speak clearly.
 Just doing those two things encourages your body and brain to put out more effort.

 Accept their own mediocre performance